Capitals tie it late, come back to beat Sabres in shootout - NewsBreak

-The feelings were mostly bad in the visiting locker room for the Sabres, who have lost seven of nine to hurt the chances of ending the franchise’s 11-season postseason drought, which is by far the longest in the NHL.
-But Buffalo's playoff hopes are still alive after picking up a point, and it has extra games left to play compared to other teams in the race, including the Capitals.
+Still, the Capitals got production from their best players to rally against Buffalo.
+After Oshie and Kuznetsov scored their first two goals of the game, Alex Ovechkin cut the deficit to one and Wilson tied it on a 6-on-4 goal with goaltender Charlie Lindgren pulled for an extra skater.

-“Down the stretch, every point matters, so it’s huge and everyone realizes this in the locker room,” Buffalo's Tyson Jost said.
-"We care so much and want it and that’s good to see and we’ve just got to keep pushing and focus on the next game and keep putting together wins here."
+Lindgren stopped Alex Tuch and Tage Thompson in the shootout after making 23 saves in regulation and overtime.

-Still, the OT loss represented a missed opportunity after goals in regulation by Ilya Lyubushkin, JJ Peterka, Jost and Zemgus Girgensons and 35 saves in net by Ukko-Pekka Lukkonen, who lost his stick in the corner before Wilson tied it on a goal Tuch blamed himself for allowing.
+The Sabres' playoff hopes are still very much alive after picking up a point, and they have extra games left to play compared to the teams they're chasing.
+But the OT loss represented a missed opportunity after goals in regulation by Ilya Lyubushkin, JJ Peterka, Tyson Jost and Zemgus Girgensons and 35 saves in net by Ukko-Pekka Lukkonen, who lost his stick in the corner before Wilson tied it.

-“We had the lead for the whole game and then a couple bad mistakes — mine in particular,” Tuch said.
-“It’s unacceptable.
-I’m not a rookie.
-I’ve been in this league a couple years now and I know time management.
-I felt like I let the team down.”
+Buffalo has lost seven of nine to hurt the chances of ending the franchise's 11-season postseason drought, which is by far the longest in the NHL.

 UP NEXT